hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/aliexpress/campaign/ali_promo_campaign.rst

 **Explanation of the example:**

-This example demonstrates how to create an instance of `AliPromoCampaign` with a specific campaign name, language, and currency.
+This example demonStartes how to create an instance of `AliPromoCampaign` with a specific campaign name, language, and currency.
 Then it showcases how to call asynchronous methods `process_category_products` and `process_ai_category` for a category.
-Crucially, it demonstrates how to then call the `generate_output` method to save the results in a directory.
+Crucially, it demonStartes how to then call the `generate_output` method to save the results in a directory.
 You need to replace `"path/to/your/output/directory"` with the actual path to save your results.

 **Important Considerations:**